aishakarigar/TheCodeLores/comics/007-boolean-lie/index.md

 ---

 ## 🧩 Problem

-In programming, Booleans are supposed to be the most *trustworthy* data type ever:
+Booleans are supposed to be the **most trustworthy** things in programming:
 👉 `true` means TRUE
 👉 `false` means FALSE

-Simple, right?
-Well… not today.

-Imagine your Boolean suddenly starts lying —
-`true` becomes `false`, and
+No drama.
+No confusion.
+No loopholes.

+But then one day…
+Your carefully crafted logic suddenly screams:
+**“LOGIC VIOLATED!”** 🔥

+Your `true` behaves like `false`.
-`false` becomes `true`.
+Your `false` behaves like `true`.
+And you’re left interrogating your code like a detective in a crime thriller.

-💥 Welcome to chaos.
+Welcome to…
+**The Boolean Who Lied.**

 ---